safoorsafdar/jqxwidgetGrid-Codeigniter/README.md

 Jq Widgets Grid example code with codeignter to enhance larg scale data.
 This example just show the basic listing feature for jqWidgets Grid, In future i hope to upload further enhance features with jqxGrid
 In this example i just add the these features:
- - Filter Data
+ - Filtering
- - Sort Data
+ - Sorting
- - Pagintaion
+ - Paging
- - status bar rendring.
+ - Statusbar rendring.